kennethnanwu/stanford_compression_library/README.md

 Decoding functionality that reconstructs the original data from compressed content.

 I expect to achieve an implementation that can compress and decompress data files at similar or better speed and efficiency compared to LZ77.
 Evaluation will take place both qualitatively, through code reviews and ensuring the implementation adheres closely to the original specification, and quantitatively, through benchmarks on compression ratio and speed, comparing these with the SCL implementation of LZ77.

+I will also explore the effects of having an initialization dictionary, versus starting with an empty dictionary.
+I expect having an initialized dictionary containing common substrings pertinent to the data being compressed can improve the compression ratio.
+However, this does require having prior knowledge about the nature of the data.

 # Progress report
 ## Completed Work